Uzairkahn/voice-ai-patient-registration/README.md

 backend on Render, the record was persisted in Supabase, and it appeared correctly in the live Vercel dashboard.
 After this test, the dashboard showed 4 registered patient records.

-> Note: due to lack of international calling balance from Pakistan, the developer could not
-> personally place the call — the live number was verified by a U.S.-based caller instead.
+> Note: > Note: The live phone number was successfully tested by a U.S.-based relative, who completed the patient registration flow through the Vapi assistant.

 ## Architecture